In the ever evolving landscape of modern football players need to get busy or die trying.

 Ozil, however, appears to be the fall guy and, while his persistence has to be acknowledged, is now facing the most challenging period of his career.

-From the Gunners’ linchpin in recent seasons to being dropped by Unai Emery for the recent win over West Ham.
+From the Gunners’ linchpin in recent seasons to being dropped by Unai Emery earlier this season.

 Arsenal needed more drive, more vigour in midfield and Ozil simply doesn’t occupy the credentials to satisfy those requirements.